capstone-g41-waf-ids/waf/README.md

 <img src="documentation-images/login.png" width="720" >
 <br>

-To login to the application use the following credentials:
+To log in to the application use the following credentials:
 <br>
 **Please Change the password for use in a live or internet exposed environment**
 ```sh